 Understanding bond ETF liquidity

-Fixed-income exchange-traded funds are growing fast, but some common myths and misunderstandings about bond ETF liquidity continue to persist.
+Fixed-income ETFs are popular with investors, but some common myths and misunderstandings about bond ETF liquidity continue to persist.
 We take a closer look at why it’s so important to consider more than just an ETF’s trading volume or assets when evaluating the liquidity of individual ETFs.

 Bond ETF liquidity: look beyond trading volume

-When judging the liquidity of individual stocks or securities, most investors start by looking at trading volume.
-Large blue chip companies, for example, are some of the most liquid securities in the world, with millions of shares transacting daily; small companies, with far less trading volume, are less so.
+When assessing the liquidity of individual stocks or securities, most investors start by looking at trading volume.
+Large blue chip companies, for example, are some of the most liquid securities in the world, with millions of shares trading daily; small companies, with far less trading volume, are less so.

 When it comes to ETFs, investors can easily check on an individual ETF’s average daily trading volume, typically measured in shares traded.
-In the ETF industry, this is known as the secondary market for ETFs, and it’s how most individual investors buy and sell ETFs.
+This is known as the secondary market for ETFs and is how most individual investors buy and sell ETFs.

 Bond ETF creation and redemption

-With ETFs, it’s important to remember that brokers known as authorized participants (APs) can create or redeem ETF shares, based on changes in demand for the ETF.¹ This is known as the primary market for ETFs.
+The ETF structure is centered on the creation/redemption process.
+Brokers known as authorized participants (APs) create or redeem ETF shares based on changes in demand and help to keep the market price close to its net asset value (NAV).
+This is known as the primary market for ETFs.

 When the securities the ETF invests in are liquid, it’s easier for APs to create and redeem ETF shares.
-In other words, the liquidity of an ETF’s underlying holdings drives the ability of APs to create and redeem shares, and provide liquidity to potential ETF shareholders, regardless of the ETF’s daily trading volume.
+In other words, the liquidity of an ETF’s underlying holdings drives the ability of APs to create and redeem shares, providing liquidity to potential ETF shareholders regardless of the ETF’s daily trading volume.

 How to do your homework on bond ETF liquidity